senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql/README.md

 _Method #2:_ This method can be done on kubernetes with a non-root container.

-1. Install chart with non-root container.
+1. Install chart with non-root container using
-   It uses
    [helm install](https://helm.sh/docs/helm/helm_install/).
    This pod will be the recipient of a `docker cp` command.
    Example: